 ISO TS 17021-2 (Part 2: Competence requirements for auditing and certification of environmental management systems).

-Accredited certification bodies that provide certification services for SFI Section 3 – Appendix 1: Rules for Use of SFI Certified Sourcing Label and Section 4 are required to maintain audit processes and conduct audits consistent with the requirements of ISO 17065 (Conformity assessment – Requirements for bodies certifying products, processes and services).
+Accredited certification bodies that provide certification services for SFI Section 4 and Section 5 are required to maintain audit processes and conduct audits consistent with the requirements of ISO 17065:2012 (Conformity assessment – Requirements for bodies certifying products, processes and services).

 ISO is a worldwide federation of national standards bodies.
 The preparation of International Standards is conducted by ISO technical committees.